asemabiseva/Smart_District_Analytics/project-root/README.md

 * **Interactive District Comparison:** Compare districts and neighborhoods based on real-time metrics.
 * **Safety Index:** A data-driven score calculated from historical traffic accident statistics.
 * **Environmental Score:** Analysis of air quality and ecological indicators across different city sectors.
-* **Price Prediction:** A regression-based model to analyze housing affordability and predict market prices.
+* **Price Suitability Indicator:** A regression-based model to analyze housing affordability.
 * **Customizable Ranking:** A multi-criteria scoring system that allows users to weight priorities like price, safety, or ecology.
 * **Data Visualization:** Interactive maps, heatmaps, and charts powered by ArcGIS and Plotly.

 ## 🛠️ Technology Stack
 * **Frontend:** Streamlit